Struwe-like solutions for the Stochastic Harmonic Map Flow: Introduction

 Now, because of the norm constraint we have the vectorial identity: $-u\times(u\times\Delta u)=\Delta u+u|\nabla u|^2$, so that setting for simplicity

 while forgetting the contribution $-u\times (u\times \circ\d W)$ to keep $u\times\d W$ only, we end up with the Stratonovitch equation:

-where $\sum_{\ell }|\boldsymbol\phi e_\ell |_{H^1}^2<\infty$, and $u_0\in H^1$.
+where $\sum_{\ell }|\cc e_\ell |_{H^1}^2<\infty$, and $u_0\in H^1$.

-The parallel between \eqref{HMF} and the (deterministic) \eqref{LLG} has provided interesting insights, see e.g.\ \cite{alouges1992global,guo1993landau,harpes2004uniqueness,guo2008landau}.
-Let us mention that the results above could be stated in presence of a gyromagnetic term in \eqref{LLG}, provided however, that local smooth solutions exist for regular data $(u(0),\phi )$ (see \cite{hocquet2015landau}).
+The parallel between \eqref{HMF} and the (deterministic) equation \eqref{LLG} has provided interesting insights, see e.g.\ \cite{alouges1992global,guo1993landau,harpes2004uniqueness,guo2008landau}.
+Our results below could be stated in presence of a gyromagnetic term in \eqref{LLG}, provided however, that local smooth solutions exist for regular data $(u(0),\phi )$ (see \cite{hocquet2015landau}).
 Unfortunately, the method presented in sec.\ \ref{sec:local_solv} below to obtain local solvability ceases to work for the case $\gamma\neq0$.
 We hope to successfully come back to this question in a forthcoming work.
 To simplify the presentation, we will restrict our attention to the case where $M$ equals $\T$, the two-dimensional torus.
 Nevertheless our results could be adapted to the case of a general surface with boundary, endowed with a Riemannian metric (see e.g.\ \cite{kung1989heat} for a treatment of the deterministic case).

 Note that the a priori estimate on the energy writes this time: